MadScienceZone/gma-mapper/README.md

 ## Game System Neutral
 The GMA software and the gma-mapper client in this repository are intended to be game-system-neutral.
-They are not written specifically for, nor intended spevfically for use with, the oldest fantasy role-playing game, nor do they rely upon OGL-licensed intellectual property from Wizards of the Coast.
+They are not written specifically for, nor intended specifically for use with, the oldest fantasy role-playing game, nor do they rely upon OGL-licensed intellectual property from Wizards of the Coast.
 Where any game system was in mind for these tools, it was the Pathfinder role-playing game system from Paizo, Inc.